 Premade stairs are often preferred over on-site built stairs due to their ease of installation.
 They come ready to install, reducing the need for sanding and additional adjustments.
 Premade stairs offer a smoother and flatter finish, making them a popular choice.

-Common Steps of Hardwood Floor Installation
+Common Steps of Hardwood Floor Installation in Atlanta

 1. Subfloor Preparation